 Regular exercise, healthy eating and meditation are all highly correlated with happiness levels.
-But you and your child may have your own, more personal strategies; for many people, music is an immediate mood lifter, for others a walk in nature always works.
+But you and your child may have your own, more personal strategies.
+For many people, music is an immediate mood lifter; for others, a walk in nature always does the trick.

-3. Model a growth mindset and positive self-talk.
+3. Model a growth mindset and a habit of positive self-talk.

 We all need a cheerleader to help us over life’s many hurdles.
 Who says we can’t be our own?
 In fact, who better?
 Research shows that happy people give themselves ongoing reassurance, acknowledgment, praise and pep talks.
-Talk to yourself like someone you love, aloud so your kids can hear you.
-Make sure your response to “failure” is “I just haven't figured this out yet” or "I just haven't practiced this enough yet.”
+Talk to yourself as someone you love would, aloud so your kids can hear you.
+Make sure your response to “failure” is “I just haven’t figured this out yet” or “I just haven’t practiced this enough yet.”

 4. Cultivate optimism.

 Optimism inoculates us against unhappiness.
-It’s true that some of us are born more optimistic than others, but we can all cultivate it.
-Read “how you can help your child become more optimistic.”
+It’s true that some of us are born more optimistic than others, but we can all cultivate optimism.

 5. Help your child find joy in everyday things.

 Studies show that people who notice the small miracles of daily life and allow themselves to be touched by them are happier.
 Daily life overflows with joyful occurrences: The show of the setting sun is no less astonishing for its daily repetition; the warmth of connection with the man at the newsstand who recognizes you and your child; the joy of finding a new book by a favorite author at the library; a letter from Grandma; the first crocuses of spring.
-Children learn by our example what's important in life.
+Children learn what’s important in life by our example.

 Research shows that people who are happiest have more people in their lives and deeper relationships with those people.
 Teach your child that while relationships take work, they’re worth it.